h0uz3/sievetool/README.md

 Sievetool is a utility that creates sieve rules to automatically move mails out of your INBOX when they arent sent from senders known to you.
 It does so by reading a list of mail addresses from your OwnCloud account and creating a move-rule into a given file.

+## Motivation

+Main main email address is the catchall address for more than 50 domains.
+Therefore it receives an imperial fuckton of spam on a daily basis because no matter how good your spam filter is, it's never good enough.

+Some mail clients support VIP-senders, but I switch between all kinds of mail programs all the time and wanted the server to handle this task.

 ## Requirements

 In short: You need OwnCloud, a mail server that supports sieve and NodeJS.